 You will need to register on myWBS in the Spring of the previous academic year to ensure you have secured your place on the modules.
-NOTE that from next year IB132 and IB133 will be available to maths students, but will have different module codes for second year students (which have not been finalised yet).
+NOTE that from next year IB132 and IB133 will be available to maths students, but will have different module codes for second year students.